 60 days.
 Cucumis sativus.
 Open Pollinated.
 Spacemaster 80 Cucumber.
 This compact bush plant produces heavy yields of 7 to 8" long, nicely shaped, dark green cucumbers.
 Excellent for pickling when small, and slicing when they get bigger.
 They are crisp and tasty.
 A great bush-variety cucumber has an amazing flavor with no bitterness.
 Ideal for containers, hanging baskets, or home gardens with limited space.
 The plant has short vines, only 3 feet long.
 Also perfect for close commercial cropping.
 Also suitable for hydroponic gardening.
 Excellent choice for home gardens and market growers.
 Developed in 1980 by Dr. Henry M. Munger of Cornell University, Ithaca, New York, USA.
 Disease Resistant: Ccu, CMV, DM, PM.

 60 days.
 Cucumis sativus.
 Open Pollinated.
 Spacemaster Cucumber.
 This compact bush plant produces excellent yields of 6 to 8" long slender dark green cucumbers.
-Great for pickling when small, and slicing when they get bigger.
+It is a popular compact, bush-type cucumber variety designed for small gardens, containers, hanging baskets, or limited spaces.
+Spacemaster cucumber seeds grow compact, bush-type plants with short 2 to 3 foot vines.
 The ultimate cucumber for vegetable gardens with limited space!
-Its vines are only 2 to 3 feet long.
 It is ideal for containers, hanging baskets, patios, or small gardens with limited space.
+Great for pickling when small, and slicing when they get bigger.
 Keeping them picked is almost a daily ritual since they grow so rapidly.
-Suitable for hydroponic gardening too.
+Suitable for hydroponic gardening, too.
 An excellent choice for home gardens.
 Developed by Dr. Henry M. Munger of Cornell University, Ithaca, New York, USA.
 United States Department of Agriculture, NSL 112204.
 A variety from the USA.
 Disease Resistant: Ccu, CMV.

 56 days.
 Cucumis sativus.
 (F1) Speedway Cucumber.
 This early maturing plant produces high yields of 8" long, smooth, straight dark green cucumbers.
 This cucumber variety is popular due to its earliness, high yields, and disease resistance.
 This high-quality cucumber has tender skin and grows best if grown on a trellis or stakes.
 A Gynoecious cucumber is ideal for early planting.
 It is one of the most disease-resistant cucumbers on the market.
 Excellent for home gardens, market growers, and open field production.
 A variety from the USA.
 Disease Resistant: A, ALS, Ccu, CMV, DM, PM.